viamrobotics/docs/docs/how-tos/hello-world-module.md

 ## Choose an API to implement

-Now it's time to decide which standard Viam [API](/appendix/apis/) makes the most sense for your module.
+Now it's time to decide which Viam [APIs](/appendix/apis/#component-apis) make the most sense for your module.
 You need a way to return an image, and you need a way to return a number.

 If you look at the [camera API](/appendix/apis/components/camera/), you can see the `GetImage` method, which returns an image.
-This seems promising.
+That will work for the image.
 None of the camera API methods return a number though.

 Look at the [sensor API](/appendix/apis/components/sensor/), which includes the `GetReadings` method.
-You could return a number with that, but the sensor API can't return an image.
+You can return a number with that, but the sensor API can't return an image.

-Your module can support multiple modular resources, so for our purposes here, let's make two modular resources: a camera to return the image, and a sensor to return a random number.
+Your module can support multiple modular resources, so let's make two modular resources: a camera to return the image, and a sensor to return a random number.

 ## Generate stub files